We may earn income from links in this post. Please read this Disclosure for details.

 Pork is ubiquitous in Naha and can be found in virtually every dish from goya champura ( a classic stir-fry), mimiga ( a dish featuring slivers of cartilaginous pig ears often served with bitter orange), sausages made of a special Okinawa breed of pig and ramen-style Okinawa noodle soup featuring yes… you guessed it…pork on rib bone along with thick wheat noodles resembling udon.

-For a sweet treat dessert, be sure to try the famous Blue Seal ice-cream, available in unique flavours such as Okinawa Sea Salt Cookie and Ryukyu Royal Milk Tea, made from locally sourced black tea leaves.
+For a sweet treat dessert, be sure to try the famous Blue Seal ice-cream.
+This frozen treat is available in unique flavours such as Okinawa Sea Salt Cookie and Ryukyu Royal Milk Tea, made from locally sourced black tea leaves.

 8. Ride the Naha MonoRail